Home » Writing A Book » Author Tips » 12 Key Book Writing Tips For First Time Authors

 Knockout sentences and ideas always pop into your head at the most inconvenient times.

-It’s so frustrating that these gems appear when waiting in line at the store, when you’re driving, when your kids are in the bath, or when you’re trying to fall asleep at night.
-And of course, the challenge is making sure you remember them later!
+It’s so frustrating that these gems appear when waiting in line at the store, when driving, at dinner time, or when you’re trying to fall asleep at night.
+And, of course, the challenge is making sure you remember them later!

-Keep a notebook and pen handy, so you can jot down your fleeting thoughts before they disappear.
+Keep a notebook and pen handy to jot down your fleeting thoughts before they disappear.
 Use a note-taking app like Google Keep on your phone if that works better.

 11. First time writers need breaks